Gold to Benefit if Fed Rethinks its Policy

 The area has been home to numerous exciting finds in the past.
 A pot of gold and silver jewelry found in the 1960s and bronze vessels found in the 1990s are examples of similar discoveries that have been placed on display at the Israel Museum in Jerusalem.

-Israel was also home to the world’s largest discovery of gold coins when divers stumbled onto more than 2,000 antique coins off the city’s coast in 2015.federal reserve, goldman sachs, silver
+Israel was also home to the world’s largest discovery of gold coins when divers stumbled onto more than 2,000 antique coins off the city’s coast in 2015.Featured, federal reserve, goldman sachs, silver